andrewnk/turtlecoin-docker/dockerfiles/zedwallet-ttyd/README.md

 # TurtleCoin zedwallet With TTYD Docker Image

 This image pulls the binary from the base image and runs zedwallet on apline using ttyd. ttyd allows you to interact with zedwallet via a browser.
+The process is run within tmux to persist the session in case the page reloads or crashes.

 ![screenshot](zedwallet-ttyd.gif)